-ITO is n-type transparent conducting oxides material.
-Because it has large optical transparency, low resistivity and energy band gap of larger than 3.5 eV, it can be extensively applied in different technological applications like antireflection coatings [1] solar cells [2, 3], liquid crystal displays [4], photocurrent generators [5], light emitting diodes [6, 7] and gas sensors [8].
-The ITO films are usually fabricated utilizing different methods like sputtering [9-11], sol-gel technique [12-14], vacuum thermal evaporation [15], pulsed laser deposition [16,17], chemical vapor deposition [18,19] and chemical spray pyrolysis [20-25].
+Indium Tin Oxide (ITO) is an n-type transparent conducting oxides material.
+ITO has large optical transparency, low resistivity, energy bandgap larger than 3.5 eV, and it can be extensively applied in different technological applications such as antireflection coatings [1], solar cells [2, 3], liquid crystal displays [4], photocurrent generators [5], light-emitting diodes [6, 7] and gas sensors [8].
+The ITO films are usually fabricated utilizing different methods like sputtering [9-11], sol-gel technique [12-14], vacuum thermal evaporation [15], pulsed laser deposition [16,17], chemical vapor deposition [18,19], and chemical spray pyrolysis [20-25].

-Tirumoorthi and Prakash [26] were prepared ITO thin films on glass substrate by CSP method at different tin content, the physical properties of these films have been studied.
-They are showed that ITO films are polycrystalline cubic structure and they are detected a transfer of the preferential construction from [400] direction for un-doped films to [222] direction for doped films.
-The roughness and root mean square are decreased with increased tin content and the optical transmittance was improved from 77% to 87%.
-The carrier concentration increased, the resistivity reduced and there is an improvement in the mobility when tin doping in indium oxide.
-Yoo and Lee [27] were studied the effect of annealing temperature on the electrical properties of ITO/n-type and p-type Si wafers Schottky junction using Rf magnetron sputtering technique.
-They were found that a layer with positive charges is created between ITO film and silicon wafer and it can be removed (positive fixed charges) by heat treatment.
-The Schottky barrier of ITO/n-Si increased after annealing process and the barrier of ITO/p-Si decreased after annealing process.
+Tirumoorthi and Prakash [26] prepared ITO thin films on a glass substrate using Chemical Spray Pyrolysis (CSP) method at different tin content.
+They showed that ITO films are polycrystalline cubic structure and they have detected a transfer of the preferential construction from [400] direction for un-doped films to [222] direction for doped films.
+The roughness and root mean square decreased with increased tin content and the optical transmittance was improved from 77% to 87%.
+The carrier concentration increased, the resistivity reduced and there is an improvement in the mobility when tin was doped in indium oxide.
+Yoo and Lee [27] studied the effect of annealing temperature on the electrical properties of ITO/n-type and p-type Si wafers Schottky junction using Rf magnetron sputtering technique.
+They found that a layer with positive charges was created between ITO film and silicon wafer and it can be removed (positive fixed charges) by heat treatment.
+The Schottky barrier of ITO/n-Si increased after annealing process and the barrier of ITO/p-Si decreased after the annealing process.